Central African mangroves: Fauna

 The rich communities of oysters, crabs, invertebrates and the great variety of fish sheltering and spawning in the mangroves sustain animal life including monkeys, African manatee (Trichechus senegalensis), and turtles like the African softshell turtle (Trionyx triunguis).
 Birds include breeding waterbirds such as striated heron and reed cormorant and large flocks of others during migration.

 Services related to mangrove

 Example of services related mangrove services include regulatory, provisional, cultural and supportive.

 Ecological importance

 Biodiversity

 African mangroves are very rich in biodiversity which helps in providing habitat for different kind of species like fish, birds and crustaceans and they also act as a breathing grounds for many marine/aquatic species.

 Livelihood

 The mangroves are very important to local communities.
 Many living in the Niger Delta rely on the natural resources for their livelihoods.
-The mangrove forests in this region also provide a breeding ground for fish, protection against foods, and the sequestration of carbon.
+The mangrove forests in this region also provide a breeding ground for fish, protection against floods, and the sequestration of carbon.